Investing your idle money is very important. The sooner you start investing is the better.

 You will get a diversified portfolio even with a small investment and it is very convenient to buy and sell a mutual fund.

-Moreover, mutual funds regularly pay out dividends to its investors.
-The dividend received by the investors from these mutual funds is tax free in the hands of the investors.
+Moreover, mutual funds regularly pay out dividends to their investors.
+The dividend received by the investors from these mutual funds is tax-free in the hands of the investors.

 3. Post Office Monthly Income Scheme (POMIS):

-For regular monthly income option at a fixed rate, POMIS is good option.
+For regular monthly income option at a fixed rate, POMIS is a good option.

-It is low risk investment scheme, having a term of 5 years.
+It is a low-risk investment scheme, having a term of 5 years.